emiliodicaprio/xhptdc8_babel/README.md

 # xhptdc8_babel
 Wrappers, Utilities and Examples for using the xHPTDC8 with various programming languages.

-The windows driver for the  [xHPTDC8](https://www.cronologic.de/products/tdcs/xhptdc8-pcie)  time-to-digital converter (TDC) is a DLL with C linkage.
-Not because C would be a particularily good choice to write your TDC application in, but because it ensures the best compatibility with different programming languages and compilers.
+The Windows driver for the [xHPTDC8](https://www.cronologic.de/products/tdcs/xhptdc8-pcie) time-to-digital converter (TDC) is a DLL with C linkage.
+C offers particularly good compatibility with different programming languages and compilers.

-This repository is intended to host wrappers to make the driver avilable in various programming languages.
+This repository is intended to host wrappers to make the driver available in various programming languages.

 Eventually you will also find utility functions such as default configurations for different use cases in this repository as well as example code.